mk-fg/convergence/server/README.md

 ### Publish

- - Generate a notary bundle: `convergence-bundle`
+ - Generate a notary bundle: `convergence bundle`
  - Publish the resulting file on your website, with a ".notary" extension.
  - You're done!
 Anyone can use your notary by clicking on the link to your ".notary" file.